sillyjason/auto_data_aggregation/README.md

 🎊 Voilà!
 Now we see Couchbase being more than a mere NoSQL JSON store.
 If you're wondering how the minutely aggregation is done, the secret sause is a mix of the following:
 - Couchbase [**Eventing**](https://docs.couchbase.com/server/current/eventing/eventing-overview.html) which is an in-memory pub-sub implementation of db-level event-driven architecting,
-- Ability to embed **SQL** queries into the script of the Eventing function
+- Ability to embed [**SQL**](https://docs.couchbase.com/cloud/eventing/eventing-handler-basicN1qlSelectStmt.html) queries into the script of the Eventing function
-- Create **timers** directly with Couchbase Eventing to automate the job
+- Create [**Recurring Timers**](https://docs.couchbase.com/server/current/eventing/eventing-timers.html) directly with Couchbase Eventing to automate the job

 Quite convenient eh?
 But let's do some checking and evaluation.